joaopapereira/kubecon-demo-projects/Readme.md

 ### Setup local environment
 We rely on multiple tools from the Carvel Tool Suite and this repository contains configuration needed to download these tools.
-In order to do this we use `vendir` to retrieve the binaries as well as some configurations????
+In order to do this we use `vendir` to retrieve the binaries as well as some configurations.

-:construction: Talk a little bit about the advantage of vendir

-### Using vendir

-- download binaries
-- download configurations from git in a gitops style
-- keep code in sync from a different source
-- download other blobs or something
+For more information on `vendir` check [carvel website](https://carvel.dev/vendir)

 ### Create configuration for application